-The presence of AR rifles in high-profile events as the 2002 DC Sniper, the 2012 Sandy Hook School Shooting and the 2017 Las Vegas Shooting (just to name a few) have made it the villain celebre to the media.
-Even to the point of incorrectly making it the weapon reportedly used in the 2013 Navy Yard Shooting (in fact that attacker used a shotgun and two handguns).
+AR rifles have sadly been used by criminals in high-profile events, like the 2002 DC Sniper, the 2012 Sandy Hook School Shooting, and the 2017 Las Vegas Shooting (just to name a few).
+This presence makes the rifle the defacto villain to the debunked mainstream media.
+On more than one occasion, the media incorrectly reported the weapon being used, like in the 2013 Navy Yard Shooting (when in fact that attacker used a shotgun and two handguns).

 At the same time, hundreds of thousands of ARs were being sold in the U.S. without a comparative increase in shootings.